 So you are all excited about this new controller job, and your first task is definitely a big one.
-You will need to find nothing less than the best ERP system for your company.
+You'll need to find nothing less than the best ERP system for your company.
 Yes, the best.

-Curious to see how ERP systems have progressed the last few years, you will quickly realize that the ideal solution for your enterprise is far more complex to find than you thought.
+Curious to see how Enterprise Resource Planning systems have progressed in the last few years, you'll quickly realize that the ideal solution for your enterprise is far more complex to find than you thought.

 Cold sweats?
 Feeling dizzy?
-This is not the flu, but the heavy weight of information that just fell on you.
+This isn't the flu, but the heavy weight of information that just fell on you.

-You know that choosing an ERP represents an important investment, and the impact on your organization could have non-negligible repercussions in the long term.
-But rest reassured, we have created, based on our many years of experience, an ERP selection checklist with 10 criteria.
+You know that choosing an ERP solution represents an important investment, and the impact on your organization could have non-negligible repercussions in the long term.
+Rest assured, we have created, based on our many years of experience, an ERP selection checklist with 10 criteria.

 This is by far one of the most important criterion on the list, and the most complex.
 You need to determine your actual needs, essential functions, and the quality you need from your ERP.
 In fact, this first criterion will enable you to get a real picture of the situation.

 To know how to choose your ERP, ask some questions :

 - What are the pain points of your actual system?

 - Are your clients, or sales, suffering because of those gaps?

 - In the next ten years, what are the projects for your enterprise?